wasp-lang/web/docs/deploying.md

 heroku container:release --app <app-name> web
 ```
 will deploy the image and restart the app.
-This is it, backend is deployed!
+This is it, backend is deployed at `https://<app-name>.herokuapp.com`!

 Additionally, you can check out the logs with:
 ```